Explosions in Lebanon's Tyre, near Palestinian refugee camp | DW | 10.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The blast occurred in the coastal city of Tyre.
+The blasts occurred in the coastal city of Tyre.
 Casualties have been reported by Lebanese state-run media.

 Several explosions rocked a Palestinian refugee camp in the Lebanese port city of Tyre on Friday night, according to residents who spoke to the Associated Press news agency by phone.
 Lebanon's state-run National News Agency said there were casualties.